 The Public Land Renewable Energy Development Act (H.R.
-3794) (PLREDA) was introduced by Rep. Paul Gosar (R-Ariz.) in July and aims to create a dedicated office allowing federal land management agencies to streamline permitting on renewable power projects, cutting the time it takes agencies to conduct environmental reviews.
+3794) (PLREDA), introduced by Rep. Paul Gosar (R-AZ); and a bi-partisan companion bill in the Senate (S.2666) introduced by Sen. Martha McSally (R-AZ) and Sen. Martin Heinrich (D-NM) are both gaining momentum.
+The proposed legislation aims to create a dedicated office allowing federal land management agencies to streamline permitting on renewable power projects, cutting the time it takes agencies to conduct environmental reviews.
 In some instances, permitting for renewables projects on federal lands can last years and even up to a decade or more.
-This bill should see that stretch of time reduced significantly.
+These bills should see that stretch of time reduced significantly.

-Additionally, the bill would distribute some federal revenue generated from renewables development to local county and state governments.
-It would also designate part of that revenue to a fund that supports outdoor recreation, sporting and conservation.
+Additionally, the bills would distribute some federal revenue generated from renewables development to local county and state governments.
+They would also designate part of that revenue to a fund that supports outdoor recreation, sporting and conservation.
 Both of which appeal to environmentalists concerned about energy development on federal lands.

-Joining Rep. Gosar, a supporter of President Donald Trump, in sponsoring the bill is Rep. Mike Levin (D-Calif.), who served on the National Finance Committee for Hillary Clinton's 2016 presidential campaign.
-In total, 17 democrats and 16 republicans cosponsored the bill, one of the rare pieces of energy legislation that both sides of the aisle have agreed to push.
+Joining Rep. Gosar, a supporter of President Donald Trump, in sponsoring the House bill is Rep. Mike Levin (D-CA), who served on the National Finance Committee for Hillary Clinton's 2016 presidential campaign.
+As of now, the House bill has 55 cosponsors – a balanced mix of both Democrats and Republicans.
+And the Senate bill has gained 10 co-sponsors.
+Both are rare examples of energy legislation that both sides of the aisle have agreed to support.

-During his time in office, the President has made a conscious effort to place his energy focus on oil, gas and coal extraction.
-His executive orders earlier in the year sought to accelerate construction of oil and gas pipelines and other projects all across the U.S. However, his enthusiasm for renewables development on federal land has been much less apparent, a marked shift from the Obama administration.
+During his time in office, the president has made a conscious effort to place his energy focus on oil, gas and coal extraction.
+His executive orders issued earlier last year sought to accelerate construction of oil and gas pipelines and other projects all across the U.S. However, his enthusiasm for renewables development on federal land has been much less apparent, a marked shift from the Obama administration.